Most Complete Review: Unboxing the Tumi Alpha 2 Backpack

-The backpack is held in a plastic bag.
-The plastic bag has some stickers on it to identify the model.
+Opening the box will uncover the backpack in a plastic bag.
+This plastic bag has some stickers on it to identify the model.
 The whole unboxing and unwrapping wasn’t really special.
 I’ve seen better and more exciting packaging on lesser quality items.
 The unboxing was a bit of a disappointment but when I saw the quality on the backpack I quickly forgot about the unboxing.

 During unboxing I’m trying to look for where it’s made.
 But it’s nowhere to be found.
 Even on the website of Tumi I can’t find it.
 If it was made in the United States I would assume they would take pride in it and have it displayed somewhere.
 Since I can’t find it I’m assuming it’s made elsewhere.
 I’m not sure yet but I will keep looking!

 The nappa leather is extremely soft and give the backpack a gorgeous luxurious feel.
 This leather in combination with the eye for detail and use of other durable materials really takes this backpack to the next level.
 The metal zippers, the logo, cord, the straps that go over your shoulder are all made of durable materials and have more detail to it than a regular backpack.